CHOMPStation2/CHOMPStation2/.github/CONTRIBUTING.md

 * Scene devices **MUST** avoid giving a purely mechanical/gameplay advantage of any kind
 * Scene devices **MUST** respect OOC consent where applicable.
 * Scene devices **MUST** react to the 'OOC Escape' command where possible.

+### TGUI
+* **DO NOT** edit upstream TGUI files.
+Small changes should be passed to upstream.
+Large edits require the file to be copied/rewritten in the chompstation subdirectory.
+* **ALL** TGUI files require typescript with properly defined types.

 ### Pull Requests